 Tag: tools

-The era of handing over your email address to flip a virtual coin is ending.
-Here's why browser-based, no-account tools are gaining ground — and what makes them different.
+The era of handing over your email to flip a coin is ending.
+Browser-based, no-account tools are gaining ground — here's what makes them different.

 privacytechnologytools

-Most digital tools are built for the default user.
-Genuinely accessible design means thinking about screen readers, color blindness, motor limitations, and cognitive load from the start.
+Accessible design means thinking about screen readers, color blindness, motor limits, and cognitive load from the start — not as an afterthought.

 accessibilitydesigntechnologytools